radixdlt/olympia-node/radixdlt-core/docs/api-info.md

     and most `/node/*` endpoints
   - `/account` supports methods to fetch your associated account info, and a one-step method to build, sign, and submit a transaction
 - The `/system` and `/account` endpoint are expected to be protected by firewall and/or require authentication/etc. (same requirements/setup as we have today)
-- The `/system` endpoint is enabled by default but can be disabled with configuration option
+- The `/system` endpoint is *enabled* by default
-- The `/account` endpoint is disabled by default but can be enabled with configuration option
+- The `/account` endpoint is disabled by default
-- The `/archive` endpoint is disabled by default but can be enabled with a configuration option
+- The `/archive` endpoint is disabled by default
-- The `/construct` endpoint is disabled by default but can be enabled with a configuration option
+- The `/construct` endpoint is disabled by default

 ### REST APIs